aws/eks-anywhere/designs/preflight-checks.md

 **In scope**

-* Existing preflight validation checks for `create cluster` are run with `exp validate create` command
+* Existing preflight validation checks for `create cluster` are run with `exp validate create cluster` command
 * Adding more in-depth provider validations should be prioritized on a per-provider basis
 * Ensure design is extensible to easily incorporate additional validations in the future